drug-design/course/docs/chapters/structure-activity-relationships.md

 #### Example 3: Pyrrolopyrimidine

-Replacing the phenolic OH by a methoxy, leads to a drop in biological activity.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/example-3-pyrrolopyrimidine-4ddd5de4'><i class='fa fa-play' aria-hidden='true'></i></button>Replacing the phenolic OH by a methoxy, leads to a drop in biological activity.
 The hydroxyl may form a hydrogen bond with the receptor (as a hydrogen bond donor).
 Other factors including changes in the volume, the physico-chemical properties of the molecule such as the polar surface area, acidity, hydrophobicity, solubility, solvation etc... must also be envisaged.

 ![](https://media.drugdesign.org/course/structure-activity-relationships/OH-example3.png){: loading=lazy }